Avia BH-17

 The Avia BH-17 was a biplane fighter aircraft built in Czechoslovakia in 1924.
 It was a development of the BH-6 and BH-8, and work on the latter aircraft was cut short in favour of this one.
-Operational trials in 1924 revealed performance good enough for the Czech Air Force to place an order for 24 examples.
+Operational trials in 1924 revealed performance good enough for the Czechoslovak Air Force to place an order for 24 examples.
 In actual service, however, the BH-17 proved unreliable and was soon withdrawn.